-In this watershed, citizens, scientists, businesses, conservation groups, and governments are working together to respond to the decline of salmon and the lands and waters on which the fish depend.
-In 2005, the partners completed a science-based Salmon Habitat Plan.
-Carrying out the plan recommendations will protect and restore a healthy watershed ecosystem for both people and fish.
-Watershed salmon habitat recovery is part of the work of the Puget Sound Partnership.
-Funding for coordination of salmon habitat recovery is provided by 17 local governmentsin the watershed.
+In these watersheds, citizens, scientists, businesses, conservation groups, and governments are working together to respond to the decline of salmon and the lands and waters on which the fish depend.
+Salmon Habitat Plans are created and implemented to protect and restore a healthy watershed ecosystem for both people and fish.
+Watershed salmon habitat recovery is part of the work of the Puget Sound Partnership and funding for coordination of salmon habitat recovery is provided by local governments in the watershed.

 Our signature Salmon Heroes programs occur in both watersheds with students learning about their lifecycle, threats, and stewardship tips to aid these iconic species.
 This includes testing and reporting on water quality of their local water bodies.
 They also receive a pledge card with tips on how to take action and keep spreading helpful messages.

 We encourage community members of all ages to assist in the survival of salmon through similar stormwater management practices and behavior changes.
 Clearing storm drains, picking up litter and dog waste, using local car washes, fixing leaking vehicles, carpooling, limiting electricity, and not using pesticides or flushing medications are all actions that help salmon.
 STREAMS are where these special fish start, so we use this acronym as a reminder of how to start and continue making a difference for salmon.